Sign up for our monthly newsletter so you never miss the latest from InDepth!

 One of the most important things right now is the ongoing scientific project to understand life aboard Mars.
 That’s our main focus this summer.
 To do that we hope to find more bodies, and armour, and things like boarding nets.
 It’s a forensic study.

 One speculation is that the boat surrendered before it blew up and sailors were gathered in one area.
 We’re hoping to find clues.
 I mean aliens haven’t taken them!
 We should find bones and skeletons, but we haven’t seen them yet.
 We have seen bone parts, but not skeletons.
-It’s odd because their bodies were in armour, and there was no one to take the bodies away.
-There is a very magical bottom current.
+It’s odd because their bodies were in armor, and there was no one to take the bodies away.
+There is a very marginal bottom current.
 They should be there.

 Fascinating!
 Wasn’t there another wreck involved as well?

 Yes, we are also trying to find the Danish warship the Long Barque.
 Der Alte Bark in German, which Mars sank.
 We have a strong candidate that we found two years ago.
 It’s the right age but the wreck has not yet been confirmed.
 To my way of thinking, it’s one of the best-preserved shipwrecks I have ever seen.
 It sits upright on the bottom with two masts.
 We discovered the wreck on the northern tip of the Island of Oland.
 That’s part of our project this summer.

 We plan to build a 3D model of the wreck using ROVs.
 We’ll scan the bottom and the wreck.
 We need something to identify her, like the inscriptions on the cannons on Mars.
 We’re still looking, but it’s pretty hard.
 The wreck has been underwater for five centuries.
 There were no ship bells back then with the ship’s name inscribed on them.

 Who do you have working with you this summer?